Caitlin Leverenz

-Caitlin Leverenz Smith (born February 26, 1991) is an American competition swimmer who specializes in breaststroke and medley events.
+Caitlin Leverenz Smith (born February 26, 1991) is an American former competition swimmer who specializes in breaststroke and medley events.
 She won the bronze medal in the 200-meter individual medley event at the 2012 Summer Olympics.

 Early years

 Leverenz was born in Tucson, Arizona.
 She attended Sahuaro High School in Tucson and was a member of the Sahauro Cougars High School swim team.
 As a high school senior, she was one of the top college swimming recruits in the nation.
 She also trained with and swam for the El Dorado Aquatics Club in Tucson.

 College career

 Leverenz received an athletic scholarship to attend the University of California, Berkeley, where she swam for coach Teri McKeever's California Golden Bears swimming and diving team in National Collegiate Athletic Association (NCAA) competition.
 At the NCAA national championships in 2011, she swam the breaststroke legs for the Golden Bears' winning relay teams in the 4x50-yard and 4x100-yard medley relay events.
 The Bears set a new American and NCAA record time of 1:35.03 in the 4x50 medley.
 At the 2012 NCAA national championships, she again was a member of the Bears' winning 4x50-yard and 4x100-yard medley relay teams, as well as winning individual national championships in the 200-yard individual medley and the 200-yard breaststroke events.
 She was a key contributor to the Golden Bears winning two NCAA national team championships in three years.
 She was the recipient of the Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of 2011–12.